onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 What is the best argument for what makes a good argument?
     Argument ==> explanation
-How do we better understand what understanding is?
 What is the best way to determine what is best?
 What is the best incentive structure to improve the incentive structure?
 How do we make common knowledge what common knowledge is and why it is important for coordination?